Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Methods for Isolated Dynamic VHGR

-In \cite{2plus1-D-SLR_and_NCSL}, the authors introduced a custom network, (2+1)D-SLR, composed of five stacked (2+1)D convolutional blocks (i.e., a 2D convolution followed by a 1D convolution).
-This structure lowers computational cost compared to traditional 3D convolutions, making the model more practical for deployment.
-To enhance temporal modeling, authors in \cite{Snehal_Bharti_et_al} proposed a trainable key frame selection method based on error correction.
-VGG16 features are used to identify key frames, which are then preprocessed and fed into a custom 3D CNN for classification.
+In \citep{2plus1-D-SLR_and_NCSL}, the authors introduced a custom network, (2+1)D-SLR, composed of five stacked (2+1)D convolutional blocks (i.e., a 2D convolution followed by a 1D convolution).
+This structure reduces the computational overhead compared to traditional 3D convolutions, making the model more practical for deployment.
+To enhance temporal modeling, authors in \citep{Snehal_Bharti_et_al} proposed a trainable key frame selection method based on error correction.
+VGG16 features are used to identify key frames, which are then preprocessed and fed into a custom 3DCNN for classification.

-In \cite{ShiqiWang_et_al}, a dual-stage multi-stream pipeline for CSL recognition was developed.
-An adapted EfficientDet model—enhanced with cross-level Bi-FPN connections and a dual-channel spatial attention module (DCSAM)—detects both hands.
+In \citep{ShiqiWang_et_al}, a dual-stage multi-stream pipeline for Chinese ISLR was developed.
+An adapted EfficientDet model-enhanced with cross-level Bi-FPN connections and a dual-channel spatial attention module (DCSAM)-detects both hands.
 The full image and cropped hand patches are passed through three parallel 3D-ResNet-18 models (following the P3D scheme), with their features fused and classified via an MLP.
-Authors in \cite{TS3C-Net} introduced TS3C-Net, a modified 3D ConvNeXt that adds an extra 3×3×3 convolutional branch to each block, enhancing spatiotemporal representation.
-Finally, \cite{SeST} addressed limitations in fixed-pipeline designs by combining features from both ResC3D and ConvLSTM using the Selective Spatiotemporal (SeST) module.
+Authors in \citep{TS3C-Net} introduced TS3C-Net, a modified 3D ConvNeXt that adds an extra 3×3×3 convolutional branch to each block, enhancing spatiotemporal representation.
+Finally, \citep{SeST} addressed limitations in fixed-pipeline designs by combining features from both ResC3D and ConvLSTM using the Selective Spatiotemporal (SeST) module.
 The fused features are passed through fully connected and softmax layers for classification.